laurashen/data-science-sequencing.github.io/lectures/lecture1.md

 This abstraction gives us multiple avenues of exploring potential problems.
 The extraction of digital information (discrete bases) from analog signals is a statistical signal processing problem.
 This involves various stochastic models with many parameters which need to be estimated.
 Furthermore, one often has to account for signals from adjacent bases interfering with one another.
-This intersymbol interference is also a signal processing problem.
+Dealing with intersymbol interference is also a signal processing problem.

 We can also consider the problem of assembling the genome from the reads obtained